asyncapi/website/cypress/README.md

 - It's powered by [Cypress](https://docs.cypress.io/guides/overview/why-cypress).

--It utilises [Cypress/react] to provide some additional functionalites to Cypress .
+- It utilises [Cypress/react] to provide additional functionalities to Cypress.

 ## Requirements
 Use the following tools to set up the project: